AI4Mlab/Documents/PROJECT_PROPOSAL.md

 #### 3.3 API
 What kind of API do we want to release, if applicable.
-Can we integrate it into an existing BigMolecule API?
-Can we integrate it into a non-BigMolecule API?
+Can we integrate it into an existing AI4M API?
+Can we integrate it into a non-AI4M API?
 What kind of documentation are we planning to write?
 Are we intending to release a documentation website?
 Do we have a design document?
 Are we prioritizing modularity or does our experiment not require that?

 #### 3.4 Paper
 Can our hypothesis be turned into a paper?
 What does the evaluation process for such a paper look like?
 Are we targeting any conferences?
 Can we release a blog post as well as the paper?

-### 4. BigMolecule AI Impact
+### 4. AI4M AI Impact
 How does the completion of this project impact long term vision?

 Does this project open new avenues of exploration?